diehlpkpapers/ReviewCouplingApproaches/README.md

 3. W. Sun, J. Fish, Superposition-based coupling of peridynamics and finite element method, Computational Mechanics (2019) 1–18
 4. T. Ni, M. Zaccariotto, Q.Z.
 Zhu, U. Galvanetto, Coupling of fem and ordinary state-based peridynamics for brittle failure analysis in 3d, Mechanics of Advanced Materials and Structures
 0(0), 1 (2019).
 DOI  10.1080/15376494.2019.16022
+5. Kilic, B., and Madenci, E., 2010, “Coupling of Peridynamic Theory and Finite Element Method,” J. of Mechanics of Materials and Structures, Vol. 5, pp. 707–733.